MichelSchudel/huffmanencoder/readme.md

 This project demonstrates how Huffman compression and decompression works.

-This project is partly based on the specifications explained in this article:
+This project is partly based on the explanation explained in this article:

 https://www.techiedelight.com/huffman-coding/